wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-microsoft-teams-voice-issues/includes/2-explore-audio-video-quality-issues.md

 Media flow is the term used for Microsoft Team’s real-time audio and video traffic between devices.

 ## Understand media flow
 For the best user experience Teams tries to establish a peer-to-peer connection over UDP.
 That isn’t always possible, however, as client devices are often on different networks, behind firewalls, and use NAT servers.
-To always provide the optimal experience, Teams uses Transport Relays (TR) to enable users to connect using UDP, TCP or HTTP.
+To always provide the optimal experience, Teams uses Transport Relays (TR) to enable users to connect using UDP, TCP, or HTTP.
 The Transport Relay is a cloud server providing ICE, STUN, and TURN services.